 The Disabled Facilities Grant is a grant authorised by the Housing Executive to pay for adaptations to a disabled person's home.
 Common adaptions include improving access to bathrooms and facilities, and installing stair lifts and ramps.

 Are Housing Executive or housing association tenants eligible for DFGs?

 If you are a Housing Executive or housing association tenant, you are not required to pay for necessary adaptations.
 In this case, DFG's are not applicable.
+Furthermore, your rent should not be increased following adaptations, unless the adaptation includes a substantial amount of building work.
 If you need adaptations to your home, contact your landlord, housing association or social worker.

 Do I have to apply directly to the Housing Executive?

 No. You can apply through your GP, occupational therapy service or local Health and Social Services Trust.
 Your local Housing Executive office can help throughout the application process.

 What are the time limits for the Housing Executive to respond?